 Balcony House, Cliff Palace, and Long House cliff dwellings can only be visited on a ranger-guided tour.

-Note: In 2021, tours are being offered on a modified basis due to COVID-19.
-Get full details on the National Park Service website.
+Note: For full details on the tours being offered, visit the National Park Service website.

 Cliff Palace.
 This is Mesa Verde’s largest cliff dwelling.
 Tours last 1 hour and you will walk 400 meters (a quarter mile) round trip and climb four ladders.
 Cliff Palace is located on Mesa Top Ruins Road.